 At least one source, attributes the unplanned descent trajectory to the wrong orbital altitude.
 (463)

 The Vostok 3A No. 3 launch timeline:

-Gagarin during suiting up operations on the morning of April 12, 1961.
+Gagarin during medical checks on the morning of April 12, 1961.

 Yuri Gagarin on his way to the launch pad.
 Click to enlarge.
 Credit: RKK Energia

 Yuri Gagarin walks toward the launch vehicle on the pad.
 Korolev is on the right.

 Ivanovsky shakes hands with Gagarin before climbing to the spacecraft.

 Gagarin climbs the stairs of the access gantry on the way to the elevator with Ivanovsky on his left.

 Gagarin rides an elevator to the top of the access gantry.